victorlcastro-dsa/PBL-DataCamp/workspaces/predictive_modeling_for_agriculture/README.md

 1. **Dataset Preparation**: Load the provided dataset into the notebook.
 2. **Data Exploration**: Perform exploratory data analysis (EDA) to understand the distribution and relationships among soil measures.
-3. **Model Development**: Train and evaluate a machine learning model to predict the target variable `Crop`.
+3. **Model Development**: Train and evaluate a machine learning model to predict the target variable.
 4. **Feature Importance**: Identify and evaluate the impact of each soil measure on model performance.

 ## 📦 Dependencies